What Is a Serpentine Belt? – What You Need to Know

 What Happens to A Car When the Serpentine Belt Breaks?

-If your serpentine belt wears out, is damaged, dirty, or breaks, engine accessories will not be able to rotate at the correct speed, resulting in reduced electrical system performance.
+When the belt wears out, is damaged, dirty, or breaks, the engine accessories can no longer rotate at the correct speed, which affects the entire electrical system.

 How Much Does It Cost to Replace a Serpentine Belt?